coexps/Rephine/README.md

 * R and packages "glmnet", "MASS", "lmtest", "ppcor", "psych", "ROCR"

 ## Documents
+Rephine_0.1.0.tar.gz is the R packages for process Pharmacogenomic data using RePhine.
+For details and guides, please see RePhine User Guide.

 RP_calculation_modified.py is the modified python script which calculates the RP scores by consider both distance and peak strength.
 It takes in peak bed files of ChIP-seq data.

 permutation_code.R is the simulation R code. it simulate TR and targets expression data, noise data and RP scores.